modeltrainer100/CS210-Software-Engineering-Project-/README.md

 <tr>
 <td width="50%">

 **DeepAgro** is a revolutionary **AI-powered agriculture platform** that bridges the gap between traditional farming and modern technology.
-Our mission is to empower farmers with intelligent, data-driven insights to maximize crop yields, minimize losses, and promote sustainable farming practices.
+Our mission is to empower farmers with intelligent, data-driven insights to maximize crop Fertlizer, minimize losses, and promote sustainable farming practices.

 By leveraging cutting-edge **Machine Learning algorithms** and **Computer Vision**, we're transforming agriculture into a smart, efficient, and profitable industry.